carissalow/rapids/docs/developers/testing.md

     2. The `device_id` should be the same as `pid`.

-    ??? example "Example of test data you need to create" The `test_time` column will be automatically converted to a timestamp that fitst our testing periods in March and November by `tests/script/assign_test_timestamps.py`
+    ??? example "Example of test data you need to create" The `test_time` column will be automatically converted to a timestamp that fits our testing periods in March and November by `tests/script/assign_test_timestamps.py`

         ```
         test_time,device_id,battery_level,battery_scale,battery_status